pchemguy/SQLite-SQL-Tutorial/MP Mock Database.md

   - *prefix* - category prefix,
   - *id* - category id.

-The category name should preferably include alphanumeric characters only.
+The category *name* should preferably include alphanumeric characters only.
 Other characters may cause problems; slashes, comma, and double quote are prohibited (see the CHECK constraint).
 Names starting with the tilde character are reserved for internal use.

 There are several [approaches][TreesAndRDBMS] to encoding the *prefix* value based on an FS-like path using node names or IDs.
 With fixed length IDs, the path separator is unnecessary.
 For example, 8-character ASCII IDs and delimiterless VARCHAR(255) (where available) may encode a hierarchy with up to 32 levels.

-The current implementation uses plain FS-like paths with the forward slash as the path separator.
+The current schema follows several conventions facilitating MPs operations. *prefix* encoding uses plain FS-like paths with the forward slash as the path separator.
 All prefixes are absolute and include trailing but not leading slash to simplify code.
-Top-level nodes have the blank string as their prefix.
+Top-level nodes have the blank string, rather than the NULL, as their prefix.
+The *path* column, generated from *prefix* and *name*, is the target of a self-referential foreign key *prefix* &rarr; *path* to the parent category.
+(For now, both UPDATE and DELETE cascades are disabled.
+These cascades are only usable for basic scenarios and should not be relied upon in general.)
+The parent foreign key, providing an additional level of referential integrity, fails for top-level directories having blanks as their prefixes.
+Switching to the NULL-based root designation would resolve the issue, but the necessity to handle NULL prefixes may cause problems in other places.
+Instead, a system hidden category {"ascii_id":"00000000", "name":"~", "prefix":""} acts as a dummy super-root node and resolves the missing foreign key target for top-level nodes.
+The *path* code checks for this specific case and returns the blank string for the super-root.
+The *path* column is also the reference target of the foreign key from the *files_categories* table.
+This deliberate deviation from more natural *id* or *ascii_id* targets simplifies several operations.

 The *ascii_id* column is a random eight-character long string, which may contain alphanumeric ASCII characters, dash, and underscore (the last two characters bring the alphabet size to 2^6 characters).
 This column  encodes a 64-bit number generated from the *id* column.
 In practice, however, the process is the [opposite](../patterns/ascii-id).
 The ID-based prefix encoding may use this column in the future.

-The *path* column (generated from *prefix* and *name*) is the reference target of the foreign key from the *files_categories* table.
-This deliberate deviation from the more natural *id* or *ascii_id* targets simplifies several operations.

 By definition, the employed MPs model fulfills [design **Rule #1**](./design-rules#Rules).
 The generated *path* column implements **Rule #3**, and the unique constraint enforces **Rule #5**.
 By design, each category can have only a single parent reference via the *prefix* column, which defines its parent's *path*, enforcing **Rule #2**. **Rule #4** is semantic and not subject to database controls. *name*/*prefix*/*path* collations enforce **Rule #6**.
 Many-to-many item-category relation tables implement **Rule #7**, and the separation of tables  for categories and items ensures **Rule #8**.
 The CHECK constraint on the *name* column ensures the absence of the most troublesome characters in the values.

-The last constraint is a self-referential foreign key *prefix* &rarr; *path* to the parent category.
-For now, both UPDATE and DELETE cascades are disabled.
-These cascades are only usable for basic scenarios and should not be relied upon in general.

 Note that only the prefix column needs an index, with other columns having automatic indices.